AKAALBRAMHA/AKAALBRAMHA/README.md

 ### 👨🏻‍💻 &nbsp;  About Me

-💡 &nbsp;I'm a mechanical engineer and aspiring about Data Analyst.\
+💡 &nbsp;I'm a mechanical engineer and aspiring Data Analyst.\
 🎓&nbsp;I did my graduation from Modern Education Society's College of Engineering, Pune in Mechanical Engineering in the year of 2023 with 8+ CGPA.\
 🔍 &nbsp;Currently, I'm deepening my knowledge in Data Science, Data Analytics and ML.\
 ♟️ &nbsp;In my free time, you can find me playing chess.\